 Rehydrate both skin and soul: discover the restorative magic in a cold lemongrass towel (especially post-Peloton).

 Binge Below Deck season 7 – filmed in Phuket and Railay.
 (In truth – because I’m an expert now – this was my least favourite season.
-So start at Season 1 and you can claw your way to season 7 by December).
+So start at Season 1 and you can claw your way to season 7 … probably by next week).

 Learn just a little bit about sharks and shark fin soup in Thailand – even lodged in the very back of your brain you’ll be a better-informed traveller for the future.
 (P.S. sharks eat sea snakes.
 Go sharks!
 Team shark!)